 Every rental unit assisted with Competitive Grant funds is subject to rent controls designed to make sure that rents are affordable to low-, very low- or extremely low-income households.
 The maximum rents used for Competitive Grants are the High HOME rents except as noted below with regard to Federal or State rental subsidies, group homes, and single room occupancy units.
-The tenant portion of rent in any rental property assisted withCompetitive Grants funds may not exceed 30% of gross monthly income.
-See Attachment Four: HOME Program Rents.
+The tenant portion of rent in any rental property assisted with Competitive Grants funds may not exceed 30% of gross monthly income.
+HOME Program Rent Limits are available at Current HOME Program Income Limits are available at Tennessee Housing Development Agency | Competitive Grants Administrators.